visp-streaming/visp-streaming.github.io/start.md

 The spring credentials for the database and rabbitmq can be kept the same if no changes were made during the container deployment process in the setup of the infrastructure host.

+## Database IP

+Just in case the VISP Runtime is executed on a host *different* from the host where rabbitmq and MySQL are running, it is possible to specify the database IP manually.
+This is possible by creating a `database.properties` file in the application root that contains the IP of the host where the MySQL server is running.

 # Run VISP

 The easiest way to run VISP is by using a docker image.